VBoureaud/PPfinance/README.md

 ethAmsterdam

-This project demonstrates a Purchasable Pixel Landscape.
+This project demonstrates a NFT Purchasable Pixel Landscape, where each NFT represents a Pixel in a landscape that can be

 Try running